 - Mahou Sensei Negima!.
 Evangeline claims that she's only training Negi, Asuna, and the rest of their group so that she can shape them into her "sub-bosses", although from the way she acts (training them, letting them use her resort for vacation, saving their butts from a demon and going sightseeing with them afterwards, etc.) it's fairly evident that she enjoys their company more that she wants to admit.

-- Battle Butler Haku of Naruto is loyal to Zabuza and does whatever he asks, up to and including murder, even though it pains Haku to kill.
+- Battle Butler Haku is loyal to Zabuza and does whatever he asks, up to and including murder, even though it pains Haku to kill.
 Despite this, he sticks around because he wants to be near Zabuza and please the so-called Demon of the Hidden Mist by helping to further his goals.

 - Riley in Digimon Tamers seems to be this to Yamaki.
 Although is it the same if they're apparently dating?